-Any proposed development that is expected to generate, by the nature of the development, increased heavy traffic which is likely to have significant impact on the village will comply with the requirements to produce a transport statement in line with national and local policy.
+Any proposed development that is expected to generate, by the nature of the development, increased heavy traffic which is likely to have a significant impact on the village will comply with the requirements to produce a transport statement in line with national and local policy.
 Proposals should minimise conflict with other road users and maximise highway safety.
 This should set out the volume of lorry traffic anticipated and the measures that will be used to mitigate any adverse impacts, including proposals for which routes the traffic will use.
-This requirement is in line with NNDC Core Strategy and NPPF para.
-32.